CrAnish007/GhostSSH/README.md

 ###  2. Expose Server using ngrok or cloudflare tunnel

-Since gossh uses WebSockets over HTTP, you can expose it using ngrok:
+Since gossh uses WebSockets over HTTP, you can expose it using:

 ```bash
 ngrok http 7777